 The quality of the Contractor’s work shall be of the highest standard and quality and be consistent with USPS requirements and the City’s remittance processing and imaging requirements, criteria and expectations.
 The Contractor’s workmanship standards and responsibility for maintaining the integrity of the City’s statement processing without disruption will be a key area addressed prior to work beginning under the contract.

-Material receipt problems, insert or other errors shall be reported to the City Utility Bill Supervisor immediately upon recognition of issues or errors.
+Material receipt problems, insert or other errors shall be reported to the City Utility Billing Supervisor immediately upon recognition of issues or errors.

 The Contractor shall establish and maintain quality control procedures to facilitate logging, tracking and checking all items from the time they enter the Contractor’s system through the time they are transferred for mailing.